Esteban-Jr/Quiz/README.md

 - Multiple Choice Questions: Answer questions from various options.
 - Score Tracking: Keep track of your score as you progress.

+## Validator Testing

+- ### HTML
+  - No errors were returned when passing through W3C validator
+- ### CSS
+  - No errors were returned when passing through (Jigsaw) validator